Kea DDNS

 parameters into both kea-dhcp4.conf and kea-dhcp6.conf using the

-OPNsense plugins_run() hook mechanism.
+OPNsense plugins_configure() hook mechanism.
+Since OPNsense 26.1.5, the

 When enabled, Kea automatically creates forward (A/AAAA) and reverse (PTR) DNS records as DHCP leases are assigned, and removes them when leases expire.
 Updates are sent as RFC 2136 DNS UPDATE requests, optionally authenticated with TSIG keys (RFC 2845).